 AQR Breakfast Bites Heads North!

-As we believe this session will be very popular and places are limited,
+We believe this session will be very popular and places are limited,

 Cost for AQR Members (all membership is individual not corporate):